SorasitWang/ray-tracing_visualize/README.md

 # ray-tracing_visualize

-Visualizie ray-tracing by representing sampling ray with line.
+Visualize ray-tracing by representing sampling ray with line.

 - Trace light ray (shadow ray) to check whether this fragment can reach the light source.
 - Set object's material :